int13h/squert/README.md

 11) Add an index to comment column in Sguils history table:

-`mysql -N -B --user=root --password=toor -e "CREATE INDEX comment ON sguildb.history (comment(50));"`
+`mysql -N -B --user=root -p -e "CREATE INDEX comment ON sguildb.history (comment(50));"`

+12) The readonly user needs DELETE access to sguils history table (to delete comments):

+`mysql -N -B --user=root -p -e "GRANT DELETE on sguildb.history to 'readonly'@'localhost';"`

-12) Create a scheduled task to keep the mappings tables up to date:
+13) Create a scheduled task to keep the mappings tables up to date:

 `*/5     *       *       *       *       /usr/local/bin/php -e /usr/local/www/squert/.inc/ip2c.php 1 > /dev/null 2>&1`

 This entry updates the database every 5 minutes.
 Make sure you use the correct paths to php and ip2c.php.

-If you want to map everything in your DB you can do this:

-`php -e ip2c.php 0`

-It maps about 10 addresses/second.
-This is not a requirement.
-If you are doing queries in the past and want country info you can just perform the mappings through the web interface as needed.

 That's it.
 Point your browser to https://yourhost/squert